swcarpentry/DEPRECATED-boot-camps/overview.md

 * Use scripts to explore new ideas, they are easy to write and throw away
 * **Don't repeat commands into your REPL, save them to a script**

-*We will write scripts in the second lecture unit today.*

 ## Refactor commonly used blocks of code into **functions**
 >
 * Eventually, you will find that your scripts have a lot of repeated code,